Mina267/Embedded-Linux/AdminLinux_Task1/README.md

-#### To remove a directory and all its contents, you can use the rm -r command instead of rmdir.

 ### c.
 The output of the command pwd was /home/user.
 Write the absolute and relative path for the file mycv.